-After 11 years of operation, music streaming platform 8tracks has officially closed its doors.
-The company closed down on December 31, 2019.
+After 11 years of operation, music streaming platform 8tracks has officially closed its doors on December 31, 2019.

 The company struggled to scale and grow as the streaming industry changed.
 The last straw for the company was when a prospective buyer fell through.
 8tracks no longer had the cash flow to keep its doors open.